Office: Raubinger 439

 Department: Political Science

 Area Specialization: International political economy, comparative politics, public policy, hydropolitics, African politics

 Aaron Tesfaye received his bachelor's and M.P.A degrees from the California State University, Fresno.
 He earned his Ph.D degree in Political Science from the Center for Politics and Economics, Claremont Graduate University, Claremont, California, in 1996.
 He began to teach in 1997 in the Departments of Economics and of Political Science at the California State University, Fresno.
 He is author of The Political Economy of the Nile Basin Regime in the Twentieth Century (NY: Edwin Mellen, 2009) and Political Power and Ethnic Federalism: the Struggle for Democracy in Ethiopia (Lanham, MD: University Press of America, 2002).
 He has conducted research in India (2006), Venezuela (2005), and in the Nile River Basin (2004).
 He was a 2010-2011 Fulbright Scholar at Addis Ababa University, Ethiopia, and has also taught at Universidad De Sao Jose, Macau, S.A.R.
 Peoples Republic of China (summer 2011).
 Tesfaye is also the author of "The Ethiopian Revolution, 1974-77" in International Encyclopedia of Protest and Revolution, 1500 to Present (Immanuel Ness, ed., Oxford, UK: Blackwell, 2009).
-He has published articles in the Beijing Review's China Africa Journal, International Journal of Ethiopian Studies, (UCLA's) Globalization Africa Research Center, and the Canadian Journal of African Studies.
+He has published articles in the Beijing Review's China Africa Journal, International Journal of Ethiopian Studies, (UCLA's) Globalization Africa Research Center, Journal of the African Union, Ethiopian Journal of Federal Studies, and the Canadian Journal of African Studies.
 He also contributes articles on African affairs to Znet and Pambazuka News.